alexislg2/pycret-santa/README.md

 This package will help you organize a [Secret Santa][wiki-article] and keep the randomly assigned persons secret to everybody.

+THIS PACKAGE IS A FORK FOR TEMPORARY PERSONAL USE.
+PLEASE USE THE ORIGINAL PACKAGE

 **Installation**

     python setup.py install